Fitch Rates Greenland's Proposed USD Notes 'BB+(EXP)'

 allocates a part of

-capital/net debt ratio at 1.5x and the rest of the debt to the
+working capital/net debt ratio at 1.5x and the rest of the debt

 Contact: